-Email or fax: Email or fax a copy of the voided tickets with your request to firstname.lastname@example.org or by fax at 727.820.8617.
-If faxing, we recommend a follow-up call.
+Email or fax: Email or fax a copy of the voided tickets (please write void on each ticket) with your request to email@example.com.
+If faxing, send fax to 727-820-8617; we recommend a follow-up call.

-Mail: If it is more than 7 days before the concert you are exchanging, you can mail your tickets with your request to our office (address below).
+Mail: If there are more than 7 days until the concert you are exchanging, you can mail your tickets with your request to

 How can I donate my tickets?

-If you can’t use your tickets and want to donate them back to the orchestra, simply follow one of the options above to return your tickets.
+If you can’t use your tickets and want to donate them back to the orchestra, simply follow one of the options above to return your tickets before the concert.
 You will receive a tax deductible donation letter.